 More recently, the IEC decided that much higher levels were considered optically safe and newer versions of [IEC 60825-1] and [IEC 60825-2] were issued.
-As a consequence, all of the optical levels currently specified in any of the ITU-T optical interface Recommendations on transversely compatible optical interfaces (Recommendations ITU-T G.691, ITU-T G.693, ITU-T G.695, ITU-T G.698.1, ITU-T G.698.2, ITU-T G.957, ITU-T G.959.1) are considered to be safe in "restricted locations".
+As a consequence, all of the optical levels currently specified in any of the ITU-T optical interface Recommendations on transversely compatible optical interfaces (Recommendations ITU-T G.691, ITU-T G.693, ITU-T G.695, ITU-T G.698.1, ITU-T G.698.2, ITU-T G.986.3, ITU-T G.698.4, ITU-T G.957, ITU-T G.959.1) are considered to be safe in "restricted locations".
 As a result, for none of these systems it is necessary to perform optical shutdown or power reduction to achieve optically safe working conditions.
+The same applies for optical transmission systems intended for use in the access network (Recommendations ITU-T G.985 and ITU-T G.986, the ITU-T G.983.x series (B PON), the ITU-T G.984.x series (GPON) and the ITU-T G.987.x series (XG-PON), with the exception of the Raman-based reach extender described in Amendment 2 to Recommendation ITU-T G.984.6).

-Therefore, in the present version of Recommendation ITU-T G.664, the description and specification of the ALS procedure has been moved from the normative (mandatory) main body to a non-normative (informative) appendix in order to capture it for historical reasons.
+Consequently, in the current version of Recommendation ITU-T G.664, the description and specification of the ALS procedure has been moved from the normative (mandatory) main body to a non-normative (informative) appendix in order to capture it for historical reasons.
 It should be specifically mentioned that the capturing of the ALS procedure in this appendix does not imply that it should be used.